-If the tooth has broken off, or a filling has fallen out, it may be visible and affect you confidence.
+If the tooth has broken off, or a filling has fallen out, it may be visible and affect your confidence.
 It may have left a sensitive part of your tooth exposed and it will feel odd in your mouth.

-Toothache could be a sign of an infection.
+A toothache could be a sign of an infection.
 Infections need treating to prevent further damage and more extensive dental work.

 3. TAKE SOME PAINKILLERS.